-In the Cartagena Summit, the Heads of State or Government called for the need to continue and enhance the co-ordination including the possibility of holding consultations, on a regular basis, between Members of the NAM Caucus and the other Members of the Movement through the Co-ordinating Bureau.
+In the Cartagena Summit, the Heads of State or Government stressed the need to extend and enhance co-ordination and to study the possibility of holding consultations, on a regular basis, between Members of the NAM Caucus and the other Members of the Movement through the Coordinating Bureau.

-It is necessary that the NAM Countries elected to the Council and who form the NAM Caucus constantly strive to adopt unified positions, and that the decisions and the positions of NAM as adopted at its Summits and Ministerial Conferences and by the Co-ordinating Bureau be properly reflected by them in the Security Council, without prejudice to their sovereign rights.
+It is necessary that the NAM Countries elected to the Council and who form the NAM Caucus constantly strive to adopt unified positions, and that the decisions and the positions of NAM as adopted at its Summits and Ministerial Conferences and by the Coordinating Bureau be properly reflected by them in the Security Council, without prejudice to their sovereign rights.